CrustyAuklet/bitpacker/README.md

 correctly it is not reliant on implementation defined behaviour.

 ## Solution with Bitpacker
-### Basic functionality
+## Basic functionality
+*(C++14 compatible)*

-Currently bitpacker consists of two free functions that work on a view of bytes using `std::span`, or span-lite if not compiling with c++20.
+The low level BitPacker interface consists of two free functions that work on a view of bytes using `std::span`<sup>1</sup>.
 Fields are abstracted to a offset and size in bits.
-Already this is much better than the other options, but produces [similar assembly](https://godbolt.org/z/Nco7VR) even on `-O1`.
+Already this is much better than the other options, but produces [similar assembly](https://godbolt.org/z/stT9YF) even on `-O1`.
 ```C++
 /// NOTE: I am ignoring any compression/transformations needed to change real values
 ///       into unsigned integers and back into real values for now.